 By Vibhu Singh

-What is the most I can lose on this investment?
+What is the most I can lose on an investment?
 This is the question every investor who has invested asks at some point in time.
 Value at Risk (VaR) tries to provide an answer.
-In this blog, we understand and compute VaR in Excel and Python using Historical Method and Variance-Covariance approach.

 This definition implies that it is necessary to choose two parameters, namely holding period and confidence level.
 Typically the confidence level lies in the range 90% to 99% such as 90%, 95%, 99%.
 Holding period may vary from a day to a year.

-There are various methods that are used to calculate the VaR.
-In this blog, we discuss Variance-Covariance approach and Historical Simulation method.
+There are various methods that are used for VaR calculation.
+In this blog, we discuss Variance-Covariance approach and Historical Simulation method for VaR calculation.

 Let’s start with the Variance-Covariance approach.